natlund/zola_website/content/software_engineering/principles_of_code_structure.md

 Hierarchies of abstractions can be constructed: sets of sets; sets within sets.

 The value of such set hierarchies is that they underpin logical inference.
 A classic illustration is the logical syllogisms formalised in Ancient Greece: "All humans are mortal.
 Socrates is a human.
 Therefore, Socrates is mortal."
-Various other logical rules have been formalised.
+Various other logical rules have also been formalised.

 ### The Power Of Abstraction